Self Destructing Encrypted LUKs Partitions Emergency Nuke Kali Linux

 enter aes-256-cbc decryption password:

-Note: Don’t try to use your Nuke key if you have not backed the luksheader up to a USB or other storage device to help you easily find your back up header I have set the commands above to output the back up files up /root copy these files to a removable USB drive for safe keeping.
+Note: Don’t try to use your Nuke key if you have not backed the luksheader up to USB key or other storage device.
+To help you easily find your back up header I have set the commands above to display the output of luks back up header.
+Back up luks backup header to a removable USB drive for safe keeping.

 Thanks for supporting HackingVision